camroberts/udacity/README.md

 #### Response
 As a result of dad's feedback I made the following major changes:
 * Restricted the data set to 1965 - 2015.
-* Gave up on "greying out" the unselected teams since I could not acheive the polish with Dimple I required.
+* Gave up on "greying out" the unselected teams since I could not achieve the polish with Dimple I required.
 Instead I changed to filtering the data so that only selected lines are show.
 * Made the premier and mean lines stand out in bolder red and black colours.

 ### Round 2